 - Hospital admission related to any DFU (including cause)

 - Amputation (any site of either lower limb)

-- Acute hospital admission any cause

-- Death
+- Other SAEs related to trial procedures

 These events are expected within the study population and will not be subject to expedited reporting to the main REC.
 They will however, be included in the annual safety report provided to the main REC.